llMBQll/OmniLED/README.md

 - [ ] Loading custom images (Load images and GIFs from disk)
 - [ ] Getting events from discord (Mic status, currently speaking user etc.)
 - [ ] Graphical interface for installer and settings

+## License

+This project is licensed under the GNU General Public License v3.0, see [LICENSE](LICENSE) file for details.